pydicom/deid/docs/config.md

 We will show you a working example of the above as you continue this walkthrough.
 For now, let's talk about a few options, and show examples of settings.
 The settings that you choose depend on your use case, and we strongly suggest that you take the most conservative approach that is possible for your use case.

 ### Option 1.
 Scraped Header
-In the case that you get a response after extraction and replace no fields, the header fields will be completely removed, other than a field to indicate this has been done (recommended for most).
+In the case that you get a response after extraction and replace no fields, the header fields will be completely blanked, other than a field to indicate this has been done (recommended for most), and fields related to the pixel data ([VR types SS and US](https://github.com/pydicom/pydicom/issues/372)).

 ### Option 2.
 Scraped Header with Study identifier
 If you need to save some identifier as a lookup, we recommend a conservative approach that leaves the minimal required (de-identified) study identifier eg, (PatientID) is replaced with (StudyID), removing the rest.
 Any identifiers that you might want to save should be kept separately from where you intend to release the data, and this of course will require IRB approval.